 The term of office is for a four-year period.
 Meetings are held each term, some governing boards work with one full governing board meeting plus committees, for example, finance, pupils and personnel, strategic development while other governing boards work with a full governing board two meetings per term model, based on business and standards.
 Governors are expected to attend full governing body meetings and can choose the committees which best fits their skills and expertise.

 To support and develop governors we provide a professional clerking service, and a comprehensive governor training and development package to schools and academies.
 We also provide advice and support via telephone, email and virtual platform (if required).

 Who can become a governor?

 We need people who have energy, enthusiasm, commitment, skills and a genuine interest in education.
 No previous experience or knowledge is not a barrier, we provide all the support you need.

 What are the benefits?

 The role can provide opportunities to develop your knowledge, skills and experience in areas such as education policy, financial management, interviewing and chairing skills and speaking in public.
 You will work as part of a team and have countless opportunities to network with other governors, sharing ideas, experiences and best practice.

 How can I find out more?

-We're here to help with any queries you may have about becoming a governor.
-Fill in the Become a governor and make a difference! recruitment leaflet under downloads or call us on 0115 876 4589.
+We are here to help with any queries you may have about becoming a governor.
+Please email firstname.lastname@example.org or call us on 0115 876 4589.